FlyGinger/MIPS-pipeline-CPU/README.md

 ### Intro

-Now, this is a naive 5-stage pipeline CPU, which means that the CPU does nothing when hazards occur.
+Now, this is a stall 5-stage pipeline CPU with 1 branch delay slot, which means that the CPU will stall when hazards occur.

-You have to insert two `nop`  between instructions that lead to hazards.

 No bugs with demo program, but no further guarantee.